pippellia-btc/The-Problem-of-Spam/README.md

 In some cases, it is not a question of censorship, but of creating specific rules of interaction (e.g. character limit on Twitter) or rules that incentivise giving more space to the _Signal_ and less to the _Noise_.

 Again, who decides what is Signal and what is Noise?
 Well, you know who, the receiver!

 ![image](https://github.com/pippellia-btc/The-Problem-of-Spam/assets/108896743/30a21cb3-e083-4146-8841-4fd6e43ba97c)

 In a Social Network, the receiver is any user really.

 Ideally, the Developer or the Client **should have no power to discard or hide messages**.
 The Client, however, should be able to _curate_ the experience it offers by applying rules of interactions and filters to all messages, in an _equal manner_.
 These filters can change the nature of the messages (e.g. length) but cannot choose specifically which one are allowed or not allowed.

 **Rule 2:** _Client can only apply filters that are equal for all, otherwise he can choose what messages or opinions are allowed or not allowed._

 One of such filters, a tool that was not, but is now present in the toolbox of developers, is money.
-That is really an equal filter, as the value of money is the intersection of each person’s subjective values, coordinated by the market.
+That is really an equal filter, as the value of money lies in the intersection of each person’s subjective values, coordinated by the market.

 Given a message $m$ and a threshold $t$, the Client filters all messages such that
 $$donation(m) < t $$